Strange Things About Alicia Keys’ Marriage

 One of the accusations the couple faced was focused on Beatz and Keys’ timing as a couple.
 Some claimed that Beatz was still married to his ex-wife, Mashonda, when he started dating Keys.
 Mashonda and Beatz had separated earlier in 2008.
 Beatz denied that any cheating took place during his marriage to Mashonda many times.

 Of course, the triangle created a problem for the new lovers, and a lot of publicity surrounded Mashonda, Keys, and Beatz early on in the relationship.
-However, throughout the years, Beatz, his current wife Keys, and his ex-wife Mashonda, have worked hard to develop a relationship that works for them and for the sake of the children Beatz has fathered.
+However, throughout the years, Beatz, his current wife Keys, and his ex-wife Mashonda have worked hard to develop a relationship that works for them and for the sake of the children Beatz has fathered.
 The trio worked hard to overcome their difficulties and, over time, were able to become friends.

 Accomplishing a friendship, however, was no easy task, as Mashonda has shared publicly on a few occasions.
 By putting the children first and focusing on what was really important, Keys, Beatz, and Mashonda have formed a unique family set that has helped to also make the marriage of Keys and Beatz a successful one.